-^{81.} See supra Part I.
+^{81.} See supra notes 36-38 and accompanying text.

-Dilution matters for at least two reasons.
-First, dilution helps to explain why the interests of public SPAC shareholders diverge from those of the SPAC, its sponsors, and directors.
-Suppose a SPAC raises \$10 million by issuing \$1 million shares to public shareholders for \$10 per share and, following convention, issues 250,000 founder shares to its sponsor for a nominal consideration.
+following convention, issues 250,000 founder shares to its sponsor for a nominal consideration.
 Assume that the SPAC merges with a target worth \$40 million in a de-SPAC that values the target at \$40 million.
 Following convention, the assumed price per SPAC share is \$10.
 In this scenario, target shareholders will receive 4 million shares purportedly worth \$40 million.
 This is a favorable deal for the sponsor and SPAC directors who are remunerated with these shares because the de-SPAC values them at far more than the nominal value these participants paid.
 The deal is also favorable for the SPAC because it effectively pays less than the target's \$40 million value.
 We can see this by calculating the dilution inherent in the SPAC at the time of the de-SPAC.
 (This highly simplified example includes a single source of dilution, disregarding other possible sources).82 The SPAC's 1.25 million shares were backed by \$10 million, equal to \$8 net cash per share pre-merger.
 In other words, the SPAC's shares, valued at \$8 per share, acquired a company valued at \$10 per share, a good deal for the SPAC.
 However, this transaction represents a value of less than \$10 per share for public SPAC shareholders due to the dilution caused by the founder shares.
 Post-merger, the company's shares are worth less than \$10 each: \$50 million, the combined company's value, divided by 5.25 million, results in \$9.50 per share, reflecting dilution.